 708.16 Transfer of Rights and Responsibilities

-The customer shall not transfer to any other party the rights and responsibilities set out in this Bylaw.
+The customer may not transfer to any other person the rights and responsibilities they hold and as set out in this Bylaw.

 A supply pipe shall serve only one customer, and shall not extend by hose or any other pipe beyond that customer’s property.